ishaan-bose/insert-a-good-os-name-here-OS/CONTRIBUTING.md

   * should know some c programming
 * should read the comments if you dont understand anything *comment most of your code if not full code
+* always commit to a new branch describing what you are doing